BhaveshWasnik/Mac-AI-Speak-Smart-Live-Smart/README.md

 ## ⚙️ Setup and Installation

-⚙️ Setup and Installation
-Step 1: Clone the repository
+🔹 Step 1: Clone the Repository
 git clone https://github.com/BhaveshWasnik/virtualAssistant.git

-Step 2: Navigate to the project folder cd virtualAssistant
+📁 Step 2: Navigate to the Project Folder cd virtualAssistant

-Step 3: Install dependencies
+📦 Step 3: Install Dependencies
 npm install

-Step 4: Run the project
+▶️ Step 4: Run the Project
 npm run dev

-Step 5: Open in browser
+🌐 Step 5: Open in Browser

 Open your browser and visit:

 http://localhost:3000

-✅ Your Mac AI – Speak Smart, Live Smart project is now running on your desktop.
+✅ Your Mac AI – Speak Smart, Live Smart project is now running on your desktop 🚀🎤